saifulhaq8/branchpredictor/README.md

 2. Download the trace files, create "dpc3_traces" directory and put them inside it.
 3. ./run.sh

-You find the results inside "Results_10" and "Results_30"
+You can find the results inside "Results_10" and "Results_30"

 # Evaluate the simulation

 1. python results.py

-You will find the tables containing MKPI and IPC in the "results" directory.
+You can find the tables containing MKPI and IPC in the "results" directory.